Reservation wage

 An individual might also set a higher reservation wage when considering an offer of an unpleasant or undesirable job than when considering a type of job the individual likes (see compensating differential).
 For example, an individual might happily do a sleep study for $10 an hour but would need $40 an hour to work as a bus driver.

 There have been many studies on the effect of unemployment duration and benefits on the reservation wages of individuals.
-With regards to unemployment benefits, as these increase so too does the reservation wage; because their non-labor benefits are higher, they place greater value on their leisure time.
+With regards to unemployment benefits, as these increase so does the reservation wage; because their non-labor benefits are higher, they place greater value on their leisure time.
 The rationality principle says that “unemployment benefit income is less than or equal to reservation wages, which are less than or equal to expected wages."
 Therefore, it makes sense that changes in unemployment benefits have a positive correlation with reservation wages.
 With regards to the effect of unemployment duration on reservation wages it has mostly been found that "reservation wages decline at a modest rate over the unemployment spell."

-It is important to remember that reservation wage is not the only value that is placed on a job.
+It is important to remember that reservation wage is not the only value placed on a job.
 Individuals may place value on non-wage characteristics, such as the ability to work from home or flexible working hours.

 Just as a worker has an incentive to search for a high wage when looking for a job, a consumer has an incentive to search for a low price when purchasing a good.
 The highest price the consumer is willing to pay for a particular product is that consumer's reservation price.